 Minor in Accounting

 Adding an Accounting minor to your degree will provide you with an understanding of corporate resources that can boost your marketability in many fields.
 Courses will focus on accounting basics, federal taxes, and computational problem solving.
 The Accounting minor is an ideal addition to majors in Business or Mathematics, among others.

 Accounting Curriculum & Degree Options

 - Bachelor of Science in Accounting

-- Bachelor of Science in Accounting, paired with Systems Requirements
+- Bachelor of Science in Accounting with Systems Curriculum

 - Bachelor of Arts in Accounting